Wolf3s/xbmc4xbox-python/python/Doc/howto/logging.rst

-:class:`~logging.Handler` objects are responsible for dispatching the appropriate log messages (based on the log messages' severity) to the handler's specified destination.  :class:`Logger` objects can add zero or more handler objects to themselves with an :meth:`~Logger.addHandler` method.
+:class:`~logging.Handler` objects are responsible for dispatching the appropriate log messages (based on the log messages' severity) to the handler's specified destination.
+Logger objects can add zero or more handler objects to themselves with an :func:`addHandler` method.
 As an example scenario, an application may want to send all log messages to a log file, all log messages of error or higher to stdout, and all messages of critical to an email address.
 This scenario requires three individual handlers where each handler is responsible for sending messages of a specific severity to a specific location.

 The standard library includes quite a few handler types (see :ref:`useful-handlers`); the tutorials use mainly :class:`StreamHandler` and